klubderkluebe/20kbps_pyramid/README.md

 [20kbps](https://20kbps.net/index2.htm) is a netlabel that was founded in 2002 by Mathias Aeschlimann ([Gert 3000](https://www.discogs.com/artist/801529-Gert-3000), [haz](https://www.discogs.com/artist/318522-H%C3%A4z?anv=Haz&filter_anv=1) etc.).
 The original implementation evolved from static HTML to a PHP-based site that used a filesystem-as-a-database approach and was a bit cumbersome to maintain.

-In 2020, health issues forced Gert 3000 to stop maintaining 20kbps, and I (Jonas Santoso, [The Hardliner](https://www.discogs.com/artist/175772-The-Hardliner), [June Lauren Prescott](https://www.discogs.com/artist/2673710-June-Lauren-Prescott) etc.) stepped in to become the netlabel's owner.
+In 2020, health issues forced Gert 3000 to stop maintaining 20kbps, and I stepped in to become the netlabel's owner.
 After publishing a few releases the legacy way, I decided that a rewrite was due.
 The intention wasn't only to make it more comfortable for myself to publish new releases.
 The effort was undertaken also with a view to facilitating a future handover.
 When the day comes when I have to resign from being a netlabel head myself, and pass the torch to the next owner, they should be able to operate 20kbps with ease, and if need be, make changes to the code.

 Given those requirements, the aim wasn't to create an architectonic marvel, or to make use of the technologies